Fijishi-Enterprises/BenthicIMG-Analyser/docs/installation.rst

 -----
 Download and install Git, if you don't have it already.

-Register an account on `Github <https://github.com/>`_ and ensure you have access to the coralnet repository.
+Register an account on `Github <https://github.com/>`__ and ensure you have access to the coralnet repository.

+Create an SSH key on your machine for your user profile, and add the public part of the key on your GitHub settings.
+See `instructions <https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/>`__ on GitHub.

+- This process could be optional for a local development machine, but it'll probably be required on the production server.
+If ``git`` commands result in a ``Permission Denied (publickey)`` error, then you know you have to complete this process. (`Source <https://gist.github.com/adamjohnson/5682757>`__)

+- The ``-C`` option on the SSH key creation step doesn't have to be an email address.
+It's just a comment for you to remember what and who the SSH key is for. (`Source <http://serverfault.com/questions/309171/possible-to-change-email-address-in-keypair>`__)

 Git-clone the coralnet repository to your machine.